Beebe Steven Lynk: Career

 The University of West Tennessee was founded by her husband Miles Lynk in 1900 in the town of Jackson, TN but was then moved to Memphis in 1907.
-Under major funding from her and her husband, the university followed the motto, “ ‘for the purpose of furnishing thorough courses in the profession, regardless of race and color’ and ‘for the purpose of furnishing facilities for higher education of Afro-American youth’”.
-After earning her Ph.C at the university, she soon became one of the ten collegiate professors of the university (one out of 2 female).
+Under major funding from her and her husband, the university followed the motto, " 'for the purpose of furnishing thorough courses in the profession, regardless of race and color' and 'for the purpose of furnishing facilities for higher education of Afro-American youth'".
+After earning her Ph.C at the university, she soon became one of the ten collegiate professors of the university (one out of two female).
 Following the Flexner Report in 1910, the university faced some challenges regarding its credibility.
-The purpose of this report was to analyze medical schools’ programs and standardized it across the nation.
+The purpose of this report was to analyze medical schools' programs and standardized it across the nation.
 The author and developer Abraham Flexner did not critics the African American medical schools lightly and often gave them harsh criticism.
-In June 1908, the Council of Medical Education stated that the University of West Tennessee and two other African American medical universities unfit and suggested that doctors from these institutions should not be recognized.
+In June 1908, the Council of Medical Education stated that the University of West Tennessee and two other African American medical universities were unfit and suggested that doctors from these institutions should not be recognized.
 Despite the criticism the university stayed up until their closure in 1923, due to financial struggles.

-In addition to teaching, Lynk wrote a book called Advice to Colored Women (1896) and was active in the African-American women's club movement,.
+In addition to teaching, Lynk wrote a book called Advice to Colored Women (1896) and was active in the African-American women's club movement.
 An advocate for women's rights, she was a member of the National Federation of Women's Clubs, serving as Treasurer of the Tennessee State Federation of that organization.
 Her book reflected the organization's mission of advancing the status of African-American women through education and respectability.
 In 1919, Mrs. Lynk published a school textbook titled A Complete Course in Hair Straightening and Beauty Culture.
 In this textbook, Lynk provided chemical recipes for beauty treatments that could be done at home.
 In the preface of the textbook she mentions her hope that the information would provide success, happiness, and prosperity to women.

 Personal life

-On April 12, 1893, Lynk married Dr. Miles Vandahurst Lynk, known both as the founder, editor and publisher of Medical and Surgical Observer (the first medical journal issued by an African-American), as well as founding the University of West Tennessee.
+On April 12, 1893, Lynk married Dr. Miles Vandahurst Lynk, known as the founder, editor and publisher of Medical and Surgical Observer (the first medical journal issued by an African-American), as well as for founding the University of West Tennessee.

-Beebe Steven Lynk died on November 11, 1948 of carcinoma of stomach in Memphis, Tennessee.
+Beebe Steven Lynk died on November 11, 1948, of carcinoma of stomach in Memphis, Tennessee.
 Very little information is known about her life, in part because the University of West Tennessee no longer exists.
 Further sources on her may be available through the Tennessee State archives.